Learning general and distinctive 3D local deep descriptors for point cloud registration

 \section{Introduction}

 }

-3D point set registration is the problem of finding an optimal Euclidean transformation to align two overlapping 3D point sets such that they can be represented in a common reference frame.
-3D point set registration is important for numerous applications including 3D reconstruction \cite{Truong2017}, relocalisation \cite{Du2020}, and object 6D pose estimation \cite{Drost2010}.
-3D point set registration methods can estimate this transformation from the 3D points directly or from descriptors that are constructed based on their geometric information \cite{Rusu2009, Zeng2017, Deng2018cvpr, Choy2019, Bai2020, Poiesi2021, Ao2021}.
-In particular, there exists two main methods.
-Methods that iteratively minimise the distance between nearest-neighbouring points if the initial reference frames of the point sets are (loosely) aligned, e.g.~Iterative Closest Point (ICP) \cite{Besl1992}, and methods that find corresponding points through robust descriptor matching, e.g.~using RANSAC \cite{Fischler1981}, to compute the Euclidean transformation.
-In this paper we focus on the second problem, that is designing generalisable and distinctive compact descriptors for 3D point clouds that are captured in real-world scenarios \cite{Rusu2009, Zeng2017, Deng2018cvpr, Choy2019, Bai2020, Poiesi2021, Ao2021}.
-This problem is particularly challenging because point clouds can be captured with different sensors (e.g.~RGBD \cite{Zeng2017}, LIDAR \cite{Geiger2012}) and in different contexts (e.g.~indoors, outdoors), thus requiring descriptors to be equally effective across different scenarios.
+3D point set registration is the problem of finding an optimal Euclidean transformation to align two partially overlapping 3D point sets such that they can be represented in a common reference frame.
+3D point set registration is important for numerous applications including loop detection \cite{Zhou2022} and object 6D pose estimation \cite{Drost2010}.
+3D point set registration approaches can estimate this transformation from 3D points directly or through geometrically-informed descriptors \cite{Rusu2009,Deng2018cvpr,Poiesi2021,Ao2021}.
+In practice, there exists two main approaches.
+Approaches that iteratively minimise the distance between nearest-neighbouring points if their original reference frames are loosely aligned, e.g.~Iterative Closest Point (ICP) \cite{Besl1992}, and approaches that find corresponding points through robust descriptor matching, e.g.~RANSAC \cite{Fischler1981}.
+This paper focuses on the latter, in particular on the design of general and distinctive compact descriptors for 3D point clouds that are captured in the real world \cite{Rusu2009, Zeng2017, Deng2018cvpr, Choy2019, Bai2020, Poiesi2021, Ao2021}.
+This problem is particularly challenging because point clouds can be captured with different sensors (e.g.~RGBD \cite{Zeng2017}, LiDAR \cite{Geiger2012}) and in different contexts (e.g.~indoors, outdoors), thus requiring descriptors to be effective across different domains.